Drucka1/OnlineTicTacToe/README.md

 # OnlineTicTac

-This project allowed me to familiarize myself with C++, learn how to use sockets, and discover the SFML graphics library.
+This personal project allowed me to familiarize myself with C++, learn how to use sockets, and discover the SFML graphics library.

 ## Dependencies

 - `g++` : C++ compiler
 - `make` : build automation tool
   - To install `make`, follow the instructions in the official GNU documentation [here](https://www.gnu.org/software/make/).
+- `SFML` : graphics library
+  - To install SFML, download the version suited for your system and follow the official documentation instructions [here](https://www.sfml-dev.org/download.php).

-## Installation
+## Installation and Launch

 1. Clone the project repository:
     ```bash